developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/mgmt/index.md

 2. **An associate is tasked to find the device.** <br>
 <font color="orange">[Admin]</font> The administrator assigns an associate to find the device, using the client app on their device as a locationing tool.
 3. **Start device search based on connected AP.** <br>
 <font color="blue">[Associate]</font> Open Device Tracker client on the associate's device.
 In the list of "Devices to be found", tap on the target device to find.
 The **Device Details** screen appears providing information on the device including “Last Connected AP”, which identifies the last known AP zone where the device is located.
-Walk to the AP zone and tap **Go** to begin the device search. <br>
+Walk to the AP zone and tap **Go** to begin the device search.
+The target device displays a notification indicating the device is marked "To be found." <br>
 <font color="orange">[Admin]</font> On the admin dashboard, the device automatically changes state from "To be Found" to "Being Found".
+4. **If [BLE is enabled,](../config) walk towards the target device based on the BLE proximity meter.**
+The Bluetooth Low Energy proximity meter identifies the overall trend based on how far or how close the user is located to the target device.
+The closer the user is, the further the blue indicator bar expands to the right and the lower the numerical value on the meter as the indicator reaches “Close” or “0” value.

+In the Proximity screen, the BLE signal detection status is displayed next to the Bluetooth icon with one of the following values:
+* **Signal good –** Bluetooth beacons are detected and read from the target device; the estimated proximity is reflected in the meter indicator.
+* **Finding Signal –** Bluetooth beacons are no longer detected from the target device after initial detection.
+The Bluetooth signal could be blocked or out of range.
+* **No Signal –** Bluetooth beacons are not detected.
+Possible causes include problems with the Bluetooth radio on either device, the Bluetooth signal is blocked, or the device is out of Bluetooth range.

-4. **Play sound to search for device** <br>
+5. **Play sound to identify specific device location.** <br>
 <font color="blue">[Associate]</font> Once in the AP zone, tap **Play Sound** on the associate's device to play audio on the target device.
 Walk towards the chirping sound heard to locate the target device.
 To return back to the main screen, tap the device back button. <br>
 **Important:** The time specified in the [Reporting Frequency](../config/#applicationconfiguration) needs to elapse before the sound can be played.
 For example, if the Reporting Frequency is set to 5 minutes, the associate must wait for 5 minutes before tapping **Play Sound**.
 Once the target device reports to the server and receives the flag that it is in the "To be found" state, it automatically changes the reporting frequency to 3 seconds for more frequent updates to the server until the device has been found.
     ![img](find_device.png)